 Honeymoon package at Sandals Grande Antigua

 If you get married and then honeymoon at Sandals Antigua, or if you come here within 30 days of your wedding date, you’ll get Sandals’ complimentary honeymoon package.
-This includes a bottle of chilled sparkling wine, a special turndown service with flower petals on your bed the first evening of your honeymoon, and fresh flowers and a decadent breakfast in bed one morning of your choice.
+This includes a bottle of chilled sparkling wine, a special turndown service with flower petals on your bed the first evening of your honeymoon, and fresh flowers, and a decadent breakfast in bed one morning of your choice.

 What is the best time of year to go to Antigua?

 The best time to visit Antigua is from May to November, which is the island’s off-season.
-Rates are definitely cheaper and although there is a small threat of hurricanes, temperatures typically doesn’t get higher than 80 degrees.
+Rates are definitely cheaper and although there is a small threat of hurricanes, temperatures typically don’t get higher than 80 degrees.
 March and April also offer wonderful weather and are a great time to visit Antigua.

 Is it safe to go to Antigua?